apache/tvm/relax_spec.md

     if S1 is ObjectStructInfo:
         return S2
     if S1 and S2 do not match types (e.g., not both TensorStructInfo, etc): return ObjectStructInfo()
+    if S1 and S2 are both PrimStructInfo: if S1.dtype == S2.dtype:
+            return S1
+        return ObjectStructInfo()
     if S1 and S2 are both ShapeStructInfo: if S1.ndim == -1: